Followers

 In the savage guerrilla war along North Carolina's coast,

-both sides depended on knowledge of the waterways
+both sides needed knowledge of the waterways

-William Moultrie at
+William Moultrie

-In neighboring South Carolina, local knowledge of the waterways and swamps in the low country also played a huge role in the struggle.
-The partisans along the coastal rivers proved a constant thorn in the side of the British who needed two attempts to take the port of Charleston.
-In the first attempt in 1776, famed South Carolinian William Moultrie's canny defense, and the geography of the islands and waters, held off a large British force of warships and soldiers.
-A key to his success was the use of Palmetto logs for the fort.
-The palmetto is very porous (spongy) and each time the British would fire a cannon, the ball would get stuck in the fort and not explode.
-If it did explode fort's the sand walls would fall and smother the fire.
-Confused by the fact that the fort was not burning, the British moved in closer.
-Bad idea.
-Three of his majesty's ships ran aground on a sandbar which is now the location of Fort Sumter.
-There they became sitting ducks for patriots.
-Francis Marion, who would become famous later as the “Swamp Fox," ordered the fort's guns to be turned on those ships.
-The British managed to save two of the ships but a third was lost.
+In neighboring South Carolina, local knowledge of the waterways and swamps in the Lowcountry played a crucial role in the struggle.
+The partisans along the coastal rivers proved to be a constant thorn in the side of the British, who needed two attempts to capture the port of Charleston.
+In the first attempt in 1776, famed South Carolinian William Moultrie's clever defense, along with the geography of the islands and waters, withstood a large British force of warships and soldiers.
+A key to his success was the use of palmetto logs for the fort.

 British naval map of Sullivan Island defenses